Non-periodic Fourier propagation algorithms for partial differential equations: Introduction

-We show that this approach can accommodate time-varying Dirichlet, Robin, and Neumann boundary conditions for any arbitrary spatial dimensions and field components.
-Since the boundary type could affect an equation's error stability properties, we consider a combination of various boundary conditions, including Dirichlet-Dirichlet (D-D), Neumann-Neumann (N-N), Dirichlet-Neumann (D-N) and Neumann-Dirichlet (N-D).
-The method can also be used in conjunction with periodic methods in some of the dimensions.
-It allows different boundary conditions for each field component, dimension, and boundary.
-We show that in some cases it has advantages over commonly used polynomial approaches with unequal collocation spacings.
-The reason for this is that unequal spacings lead to larger spatial steps in the center of the interval, which can give rise to higher spatial discretization errors when there are localized peaks near the centre, as can occur in nonlinear wave equations and stochastic partial differential equations.
+We show that this type of Fourier approach can accommodate non-periodic, time-varying Dirichlet, Robin, and Neumann boundary conditions for arbitrary spatial dimensions and field components.
+The boundary type modifies the transformation used, and can affect an equation's error stability properties, so we consider a combination of various boundary conditions labelled by an index $\beta=1,\ldots4$: \begin{enumerate} \item Dirichlet-Dirichlet (D-D) \item Dirichlet-Neumann (D-N) \item Neumann-Dirichlet (N-D) \item Neumann-Neumann (N-N). \end{enumerate} These boundaries can be combined with periodic boundaries in other dimensions, which we label as $\beta=0$ if needed.
+This allows different boundary conditions for each field component, dimension, and boundary.
+This can have advantages over polynomial approaches with unequal collocation spacings when spatial derivatives need to be computed, because Fourier methods are often faster, due to the intrinsic $N\ln N$ speed of FFT transforms \citep{cooley1965algorithm,Frigo1998,Frigo2005}, combined with a diagonal propagation matrix in the interaction picture.

-The two methods for solving parabolic PDEs are: \begin{description} \item [{FSD:}] A Fourier spectral derivative method that uses DST and DCT transforms on a non-periodic boundary. \item [{FIP:}] A Fourier interaction picture method using a propagator evaluated using Fourier spectral transforms. \end{description} The spectral methods described here are a special case of the Galerkin approximation method \citep{Galerkin1968}.
+Unequal grid spacings in some polynomial methods lead to larger spatial steps in the center of the interval, which causes higher spatial discretization errors when there are localized peaks near the centre of an interval, as found in many PDEs and SPDEs.
+The two alternative Fourier methods we analyze in detail here for solving such equations with first-order time derivatives and non-periodic boundaries are: \begin{description} \item [{FSD}] A Fourier spectral derivative method. \item [{FIP}] A Fourier interaction picture method. \end{description} These are a special case of the Galerkin approximation method \citep{Galerkin1968}.
 This equivalence is demonstrated in Appendix A and Appendix B for solving a specific type of problem: the 1D heat equation with non-periodic boundaries.
-This equivalence is not limited to 1D problems; it can also be extended to higher dimensions and applied to solving problems of the type of nonlinear Schrödinger equation.
+This equivalence is not limited to 1D problems; it can also be extended to higher dimensions provided suitable patch functions are available.

-We implement this approach in a public domain software toolbox designed to solve ordinary and stochastic partial differential equations \citep{Kiesewetter2016,Kiesewetter2023,Drummond2023}.
-We conduct two comparisons.
-First, we compare the RMS relative comparison error of finite difference methods with those of FSD and FIP methods implemented using uniform grids.
-We solve the heat equation and the nonlinear Schrödinger equation for various combinations of time-dependent Dirichlet and/or Neumann boundary conditions.
-The results show that when spectral methods are used, the error is reduced by up to a factor of $10^{10}$ for the heat equation and up to $25$ for the nonlinear Schrödinger equation by comparison with finite difference methods on a uniform grid.